Tutorial: Azure Active Directory integration with UserVoice

 a.
 In the Emails textbox, type the email address of the account you want to provision, and then click Add.

 You can use any other UserVoice user account creation tools or APIs provided by UserVoice to provision AAD user accounts.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the UserVoice tile in the Access Panel, you should get automatically signed-on to your UserVoice application.
+When you click the UserVoice tile in the Access Panel, you should be automatically signed in to the UserVoice for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.